XDCFoundation/XDCNetwork-Masternode/README.md

 sudo docker-compose -f apothem-network.yml down
 ```

-**Step 2:  Replace both the data in the keystore directory and the coinbase.txt file on the node**
+**Step 2:  Replace both the coinbase.txt file and the UTC file stored in the keystore directory**

 * **scp the files to their respective path and remove the most recent file that were created when the node was created**